saleor/saleor-checkout/apps/checkout/README.md

 ### Theming and styles

-You can configure your styling (colors, font sizes, etc.) in your `checkout configuration app` (called checkout-app in this repository).
+You can configure your styling (colors, font sizes, etc.) in your `checkout configuration app` (called saleor-app-checkout in this repository).
 The branding config is being fetched from the checkout app in `AppConfigProvider` as a `AppConfig` object.
 Then the styles are parsed and injected into the css.
 Check implementation of AppConfigProvider.

 Checkout uses [tailwindcss](https://tailwindcss.com/) for styling.
 You can find tailwind config in `tailwind.config.js`.
 In the config, the css variables are mapped to tailwind styles like so: